How Hasura improved conversion rates by 10-20% with PostHog

 “Using PostHog, we observed drop-offs at very particular stages of our onboarding flows,” said Kachhia.
 “As a result, we took several actions such as moving these steps further down the funnel.
 These changes helped us deliver a 10-20% improvement in our conversion rate.”

-“One time, I was watching session recordings for users on the sign-up page to our cloud product,” said UI/UX Designer Anubhuti Mishra.
+“One time, I was watching session replays for users on the sign-up page to our cloud product,” said UI/UX Designer Anubhuti Mishra.
 “I realised a lot of people were trying to click something that wasn’t actually a button — a catchy line which said ‘Try Hasura today’ and which was coloured blue.”

 Using analytics to identify changes